-After A Life Of Painful Sickle Cell Disease, A Patient Hopes Gene-Editing Can Help
+A Patient Hopes Gene-Editing Can Help With Pain Of Sickle Cell Disease

 Victoria Gray slides open a closet door, pulls out a suitcase and starts packing piles of clothes.